The oldest public wildflower garden in the United States

-The leaves are opposite, narrow lanceolate (broadest in the lower half), entire and on the central part of the stem appear in whorls of 4, except that on the upper stem where there will be only a pair.
+The leaves are narrow lanceolate (broadest in the lower half), entire and on the central part of the stem appear in whorls of 4, except that on the upper stem under the inflorescence there will be only an opposite pair and sometimes on the very lower part of the stem they will also be opposite.
 Most surfaces may be free of hair but there is usually very fine hair on the leaf margin.
 There is usually a swelling of the stem at the base of the leaf whorl and often a purplish color there.

 The inflorescence is an open cluster with numerous branches (a panicle).
-There will usually be a pair of small leafy bracts where the panicle divides.
+There will usually be a pair of opposite small leafy bracts at each branch of panicle.
 Stalks of the panicle and of individual flowers are usually smooth but sometimes with fine hair.

 Seed: Fertile flowers mature to a ovoid seed capsule that has 3 broad 2-cleft teeth at the top, giving the appearance of 6 teeth.
 When the numerous seeds are mature, these teeth reflex and the seeds are shaken out by the wind.
 Seeds are dark brown, kidney shaped with a rough surface.

 Habitat: Starry Campion grows from a taproot and being perennial, older plants can send up multiple stems.
 Otherwise, it propagates from seed.
 It grows in partial sun in woods and clearings having moderate to dry moisture conditions.